dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ### Task 4: Configuring Azure AD Connect

-1. On the desktop of the domain controller, locate the icon for **Azure AD Connect** and double-Select on it.
+1. On the desktop of the domain controller, locate the icon for **Azure AD Connect** and open it.

     ![](images/azureadconnect.png "Azure AD Connect desktop icon")